vagabundoo/CodeReviews.Console.HabitTracker/README.md

 >2- Find a way to hide/format the date time when time is not needed, instead of leaving it as 00:00:00:

-More difficult than expected. because I made use of a Dictionary of `<string, object>`, I cannot access methods of a DateOnly object.
+More difficult than expected.
+Because I made use of a Dictionary of `<string, object>`, I cannot access methods of a DateOnly object.
 Next time I will make use of a class to store the data instead.
+Discussion on this topic for reference: https://www.reddit.com/r/csharp/comments/vmbkkk/one_dictionary_for_different_value_types/

 >3- you left a Console.print somewhere in the code.
 This a minor thing, but make sure to take out all debug prints when you are doing a final code review

 Fixed